stisti/rmate-1/README.md

 ### Optional parameters

+    -b  make backup file on save (like Emacs)
     -H  connect to host (default: localhost)
     -p  port number to use for connection (default: 52698) -w  wait for file to be closed by TextMate